xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task Configuration/Configure Reader plug-in/Configure OTSReader-Internal.md

 Finally, write the value into the configuration: \{"type":"binary","value" : "aGVsbG8="\}.

 |No|Read to end of table|
-|range: \{"split "\}|- Description: If too much data needs to be exported, you can enable concurrent export.
+|range: \{"split "\}|Description: If too much data needs to be exported, you can enable concurrent export.
 Split can split the data in the current range into multiple concurrent tasks according to split points.**Note:**

 -   The value entered in split must be in the first column of PrimaryKey \(partition key\) and the value type must be consistent with that of PartitionKey.
 -   The range of values must be between begin and end.